Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - California

 • Gather data for information and planning purposes

-In regulation: Prenatal substance exposure may be demonstrated by a positive toxicology screen from the infant or mother at delivery, an infant showing signs of substance withdrawal, an FASD diagnosis, or other credible information that there was prenatal substance abuse by the mother (e.g., self-admission, witnessed drug or alcohol abuse while pregnant).
-An indication of substance exposure at birth includes exposure to either illegal and/or legal substances, such as prescription opioids or other drugs.
-Such indication will trigger an assessment of needs and indicators of risk to the child's health and safety.
+In policy: Prenatal substance exposure may be demonstrated by a positive toxicology screen from the infant or mother at delivery, an infant showing signs of substance withdrawal, an FASD diagnosis, or other credible information that there was prenatal substance abuse by the mother (e.g., self-admission, witnessed drug or alcohol abuse while pregnant).
+An indication of substance exposure at birth includes exposure to either illegal or legal substances, such as prescription opioids or other drugs.
+Such an indication will trigger an assessment of needs and indicators of risk to the child's health and safety.

 A positive toxicology screen at the time of delivery is not in and of itself a sufficient basis for a mandated report.
 If, following the assessment, there are other factors present indicating risk to the child, a report shall be made by the health-care provider to the county child welfare agency.
-Other indicators of risk to the infant's health and safety that may be identified upon further assessment, include, but are not limited to, the following:
+Other indicators of risk to the infant's health and safety that may be identified upon further assessment include, but are not limited to, the following:

 • Special care needs of the infant